w3f/polkadot-wiki/docs/learn/learn-offenses.md

 :::

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is a public permissionless network.
+Polkadot is a public permissionless network.
 As such, it has a mechanism to disincentivize offenses and incentivize good behavior.
 Below, you can find a summary of punishments for specific offenses:

 |               Offense                | [Slash (%)](#slashing) | [On-chain Disabling](#disabling) | Off-chain Disabling | [Reputational Changes](#reputation-changes) |
 | :----------------------------------: | :--------------------: | :------------------------------: | :-----------------: | :-----------------------------------------: |